imperial-qore/TranAD/README.md

 # AnomalyDetection
-Anomaly Detection using Transformers and Few-Shot learning
+Anomaly Detection using Transformers, self-conditioning and adversarial training.